SMNik2546/MOT/README.md

 Molecular Orbital Theory

+''' import numpy as np
+from numpy import linalg as lig import sympy as smp import matplotlib.pyplot as plt from operator import itemgetter import collections
+'''

 In this project, we investigate carbon molecule in different structure ( Benzene, BuckyBall, Butadiene, Naphthalene, Toluene) Huckel(H) theory for pi-molecular orbitals.